ScrawnyGrandpa/Final_Project_Fullstack/README.md

     Please make sure your MongoDB server is running in the background.
 If it isn't, it will cause timeout errors during project boot.

 ## The Project

+#### <span style="color: red;">Known Issues</span>

+The following are known issues that still exist in the project and are being worked on.

+- Search text not reseting when changing page.
+- Form Validation displays a generic error message rather than the designated message.
+- Cache system does not update display of edited / deleted / changed items on main pages.
+Currently bypassed by forcing a new API request instead of forcing F5.
+- NavBar items do not update in case of edited / deleted / changed items currently only updates by forcing a new API request or F5.
+- (Backend) Need to rewrite the DungeonModel or the BossModelto accept better strategy information.

 #### API Documentation:

 [Boss Documentation](https://documenter.getpostman.com/view/37787175/2sAYHzJ4Ff)